aabbtree77/premaxwell/README.md

 _premaxwell_ is my C++11 rewrite of the [toy ray tracer][1] originally written in 2008 (Python 2) by the Garnock-Jones brothers.
 The ray tracer has no refractions.
 For more complete ray tracers an interested reader is referred to ["smallpt" related codes](https://github.com/seifeddinedridi/smallvpt), Peter Shirley's et al. Ray Tracing Weekend Series, or even Physically Based Rendering: From Theory To Implementation by Matt Pharr, Wenzel Jakob, and Greg Humphreys.

-Ray tracing is exciting as it follows nature, and one can simulate any non-wave phenomenon of light precisely, including soft shadows and caustics.
-On the other hand, the codes are often recursive and challenging to execute in parallel, and, above all, we can never bounce photons as many times as nature does.
-We cannot have as many photons to begin with.
+Ray tracing is exciting because it follows nature, allowing one to produce soft shadows and caustics based on first principles, without having to introduce a different specialized GPU-reliant algorithm every time we want to model a certain phenomenon of light.
+On the other hand, we cannot bounce as many photons as nature does, and even when we can, the light effects will often be too tiny for artistic purposes.

-Therefore, despite NVIDIA's RTX GPUs, I do not really believe in advances in this direction and appreciate real-time approximations which still capture a lot, but billions of times faster.
-The techniques like [shadow mapping and ray marching for volumetric light](https://github.com/aabbtree77/twinpeekz2) are closer to what the old masters did, and they present a much smarter way to model light.
+Real time techniques like [shadow mapping and ray marching for volumetric light](https://github.com/aabbtree77/twinpeekz2) are closer to what the old masters did, and they present a much smarter way to model light.

 This code, however, is about ray tracing.
 It serves only two purposes: